 The Pill contains synthetic oestrogen to prevent the development of an egg (and therefore, ovulation), and synthetic progesterone to increase the thickness of cervical mucus (to slow the movement of sperm) and prevent the complete development of the uterine lining.

-Because women on the Pill do not ovulate, they do not experience changes in cervical mucus or ovulation pain.
-Their 'period' is actually a withdrawal bleed resulting from the stopping of the synthetic hormones (during the seven days of inactive/sugar pills) rather than a natural menstruation.
+Women who do not ovulate do not experience changes in cervical mucus or ovulation pain.
+Their 'period' is actually a withdrawal bleed resulting from the stopping of the synthetic hormones (during the four to seven days of inactive/sugar pills) rather than a natural menstruation.

 Breakthrough bleeding can sometimes occur in women on the Pill, particularly in the first few months of taking it or if the woman is using a triphasic Pill.
 A woman is still covered contraceptively if she has not missed any active pills and has a breakthrough bleed.
 However, she should consult her doctor to review the choice of Pill and to ensure the bleeding is not related to another condition (see Bleeding between periods section).

 The length of time before a woman's period returns following pregnancy largely depends on whether she is breastfeeding or not.
 This is because the hormone that stimulates milk production, prolactin, also inhibits ovulation and the return of menstruation.
 Therefore, women who are fully breastfeeding may not have a period for several months after childbirth or until they finish breastfeeding.
 The return of menstruation in breastfeeding mothers depends upon the frequency and duration of breastfeeds a day.